Jenningser48/jenningser48.github.io/README.md

-# Enzyme Kinetics
+# Python Practice
-Learning Python by plotting Kinetic data.
+Learning Python by using it for homework and research.